Sheyne/comprehend/readme.md

-Documentation can be found [here](https://github.com/Sheyne/comprehend/wiki "On the wiki").
+Design criteria can be found [here](https://github.com/Sheyne/comprehend/wiki "On the wiki").

 #The basics:
-with this defined:

 	struct word{
 		char *tag;